 However, this is not the permanent kind of hair loss as seen in male pattern baldness or female pattern hair loss.

 Therefore, it will present as a general thinning of the hair rather than a receding hairline.

 Making beneficial dietary changes to increase iron intake will rectify the problem, and the hair will generally regrow.

-If you feel you’re not consuming enough iron, then here are ten foods high in the mineral.
+If you feel you’re not consuming enough iron, red meat is one of the very best sources.

 Zinc deficiency, known as hypozincemia, is a common condition in many developing countries.